 The assessment process is a combination of counseling, evaluating prior school transcripts, testing, and identification of career and educational goals-all designed to facilitate your success.
 Assessment testing is required for all students planning to enroll in certain courses (e.g., English, math, ESL, etc.).
 If you have achieved satisfactory ACT (American College Test) or SAT (Scholastic Aptitude Test) scores or have tested at another community college, you should see a counselor for a recommendation for class placement.
-If you have earned an AA degree (or higher) you should also consult with a counselor.
+If you have earned an AA degree (or higher) the decision to consult with a counselor is optional.

-New students are encouraged to take the assessment test before enrolling in classes.
 New and continuing students should refer to the current Schedule of Classes for test dates or contact the Counseling Office or Assessment Office.
-Students with special testing needs must sign up in advance for testing through Programs and Services for Students with Disabilities.
+Students with special testing needs must sign up in advance for testing through Disabled Students Programs and Services (DSPS).